Main Barriers to Education

 No less than 11 languages are used officially in South Africa.
 South Africans are entitled to free, basic education through to further education and according to the Bill of Rights of the country's Constitution, the state has an obligation, through reasonable measures, to progressively make this education available and accessible.

 In partnership with EAC, the Roger Federer Foundation is implementing the Quality Primary Education for Rural Areas in Limpopo project, in Limpopo, South Africa.
-The project addresses the low level of education quality and the high level of dropouts in Limpopo in order to provide out of school children in Limpopo, South Africa with a full course of quality education.
+The project addresses the low level of education quality and the high level of dropouts in Limpopo to provide out of school children in Limpopo, South Africa with the opportunity to access a full course of quality education.